tara-hylton/world_happiness/README.md

 ## Technologies Used:
 Jupyter notebook was used to allow for a narrative-driven presentation of code and charts.
 Pandas was used in conjuction with Python to clean the data.
 All data is on a relative path.
 Matplotlib and Seaborn were used for charting and visualization purposes.
 IPython clear input was used to clear input in areas, just to make things look nice overall.
-SQlite3 was used for quick handling to join data for querying purposes..
+SQlite3 was used for quick handling to join data for querying purposes.
 Gitbash and Github were used for uploading/downloading and viewing purposes (in that order).
 Tableau was used for a finished product view of the project.
 Please run requirements.txt to download the virtual environment and all needed libraries.